matlo/serialusb/README.md

 # Notable components

 * The atmega32u4 firmware is based on [LUFA](https://github.com/abcminiuser/lufa) which is a great USB stack for AVRs.
+* The PC software uses [libusb](http://libusb.info/), which is a great library for controlling USB devices.

 # Limitations